chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 It is designed to support all types of plug locks on connector X9 of the Charge Control C. Check section :ref:`locking_motor` to understand how to connect the locking motor to the Charge Control C.

+**API** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/API>`__)

+This module is not mandatory for an EVSE setup using Charge Control C in EVerest.
+However, the module :code:`API` is responsible to provide a simple MQTT based API to EVerest internals.

+**ErrorHistory** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/ErrorHistory>`__)

+This module is not mandatory for an EVSE setup using Charge Control C in EVerest.
+This module is responsible for storing EVerest error events in a database file.
+The location of the database file can be defined over a configuration parameter.

+**OCPP** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/OCPP>`__)

+This module implements and integrates OCPP 1.6 support within EVerest.

+**OCPP201** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/OCPP201>`__)

+This module implements and integrates OCPP 2.0.1 support within EVerest.

 Further reading
 ===============